Now I know why NHS is ‘not fit for purpose’

 - Patients should be told approximately how long their appointment will take – they do have other things to do

 - Designs for the new Centre showed patients came into a Reception area; if they wanted a cup of tea they had to walk down a long corridor to a ‘quiet room’ well away from the noise and action.
 We explained some elderly people had difficulty walking; once off transport and in to Reception, they would want to sit and recover!
-And, this might be only time they had left their home that week, so wouldn’t want to be shut away from life down a side corridor away from the action.
+And, this might be only time they had left their home that week, so they wouldn’t want to be shut away from life in a quiet room away from the action.